-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Lander University (the "University"), a component unit of the State of South Carolina, which comprise the statement of financial position as of June 30, 2023, and the related statement of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Lander University (the "University"), a component unit of the State of South Carolina, which comprise the statement of net position as of June 30, 2024, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Lander University as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Lander University as of June 30, 2024, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.